David Edward Reichle: Biography

-Professional career

-Recognizing that his training in biogeography and ecophysiology at Northwestern University left him underprepared for research in the emerging field of modern ecology, Reichle applied for an Atomic Energy Commission postdoctoral fellowship to obtain advanced experimental training.
-Reichle arrived at Oak Ridge National Laboratory (ORNL) in Tennessee as an Atomic Energy Commission Postdoctoral Fellow in 1964, and joined the staff of the Radiation Ecology Section of the Health Physics Division as a biophysicist in 1966.
-In 1970 he became Program Manager for Ecosystems Studies, in the Environmental Sciences Division.
-During the early 1980s, he managed the Global Carbon Cycle Research Program for the Department of Energy (DOE), which was the lead US federal agency for research on atmospheric carbon dioxide, including extramural carbon cycle R&D support of seminal research by Robert F. Keeling, Hans Oeschger, Wm.
-Schleisinger and Wally Broecker, among others.
-He led ORNL's Climate Change Program until becoming Director of ORNL’s Environmental Sciences Division (1986–1990), until he was appointed ORNL Associate Director for Life and Environmental Sciences (1990-2000) and Vice-President of Lockheed-Martin Energy Systems.
-He was an Adjunct Professor of Ecology at The University of Tennessee from 1969 until his retirement in 2000.
+Reichle joined Oak Ridge National Laboratory (ORNL) in Tennessee as an Atomic Energy Commission Postdoctoral Fellow in 1964 and worked in the Radiation Ecology Section of the Health Physics Division as a biophysicist in 1966.
+In 1970 he became Program Manager for Ecosystems Studies.
+During the early 1980s, he managed the Global Carbon Cycle Research Program for the Department of Energy (DOE) which was the lead US federal agency for research on atmospheric carbon dioxide.
+He then became Director of ORNL’s Environmental Sciences Division (1986–1990).
+He was appointed ORNL Associate Director for Life and Environmental Sciences (1990-2000) and Vice-President of Lockheed Martin Energy Systems.
+He was an adjunct professor of ecology at The University of Tennessee from 1969 until his retirement in 2000.